telosnetwork/rng-oracle-bridge/README.md

 ### TEST

-Run tests with:
+Run the tests with:

 `npx hardhat test`

 ### DEPLOY

-Deploy with:
+Deploy the contract with:

 `npx hardhat deploy --network=testnet`

 ### VERIFY

-Verifiy with:
+Verify the contract  with:

 `npx hardhat sourcify --network=testnet`